Personal Injury Cases

 - Damages: The final piece to a personal injury claim is that you suffered actual physical, emotional, or financial harm.

-Some cases a Pine Castle personal injury lawyer can handle include slips and falls, car, truck, bicycle, and motorcycle accidents, pedestrian accidents, and dog bites.
+Some cases a Pine Castle personal injury lawyer can handle include slips and falls, car, truck, bicycle, and motorcycle accidents, and pedestrian accidents.

-Contact the Law Offices of Anidjar & Levine at 1-800-747-3733 to determine if you have a valid personal injury case.
+Contact the Law Offices of Anidjar & Levine to determine if you have a valid personal injury case.

 Personal Injury Law in Florida